15 Incredibly Fun Classroom Cheers and Claps

 15. Sign Language Applause Cheer

-A type of classroom applause, students raise both hands on the side of or above their heads, waving the hands quickly.
+With this type of classroom applause, students raise both hands on the side of or above their heads, waving their hands quickly.

 See sign language applause.

-Final Thoughts: Classroom Cheers and Chants
+Final Thoughts On Classroom Cheers and Chants

 Students will be more encouraged, motivated, focused, and happy.
 Additionally, you’ll reinforce more positive behaviors instead of negative ones.